Scant Quarter inch Seam - not for the beginner?

 I know one click?
 If you have a computerized machine you are able to move the needle in clicks with the digital system, but if you have non computerized machine how do you do it?
 This is a bit more involved and you need to pay attention each time, as with a computerized machine you note the setting you used to keep it there and then make sure you change to that setting each time you turn your machine on.
 But on a non computerized machine, you really should mark it on your machine plate.
 Using a perm marker or however you decide to mark it, just be sure it is accurate.
 One thread is the best to use for than one click over process.

 The marking needs to be accurate and not a fat line.
 I used a piece of blue painters tape once I found it on my Janome HD, which is not computerized and is a work horse for sure, but I do forget and use my 1/4 inch foot most of the time.
 I am okay with not having precision points though.
 If it is something that bothers you, then it is good to practice this technique and it get it down on your own machine.
 I love my presser foot with the guide on it, and it is what I use the most.
-The blade acts like a wall to keep you aligned, and all the pieces are the same throughout my piecing.

 Hope this helps, and did not confuse you too much.
 I am sure we will have comments on how to better understand this process, and I welcome them!
 Nothing like learning from all of you!